MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

 ### Register the sample application with your Azure Active Directory tenant

 There's one project in this sample.
-To register the app on the Azure portal, you can follow manual configuration steps.

-The following sections show you how to register the app manually.
+The following sections show you how to register the app using the Azure portal.

 #### Choose the Microsoft Entra ID tenant where you want to create your applications